-#3: Good Health and Good Health and Well Being— Our dedication to the field of yoga and yoga therapy brings health and well being to people in vulnerable communities, and also keeps our own teachers in a healthy physical, mental, emotional, and spiritual state.
+#3: Good Health and Well-Being— Our dedication to the field of yoga and yoga therapy brings health and well-being to people in vulnerable communities, and also keeps our own teachers in a healthy physical, mental, emotional, and spiritual state.

-#4: Quality Education— We partner with several private schools that cater to unique student populations, in order to provide respite, relief, and opportunity to children in need.”
+#4: Quality Education— We partner with schools and NGOs that cater to unique populations, providing respite, relief, and opportunity to those in need.

-#10: Reduced Inequalities— Our services reach some of the most under-resourced communities, people living in extreme vulnerable conditions.
-This includes special needs and disabilities, prison remand homes, and rural communities.
-We take yoga practices and philosophies to these groups in a sustainable, long-term method, allowing true empowerment over a period of time.
-We also engage the adult communities to develop yoga products for sale, making them a true part of the yoga community, and providing an income source for our organization and the special needs adults.”
+#10: Reduced Inequalities— Our services reach under-privileged people living in vulnerable conditions.
+This includes people with special needs and disabilities, rural communities, mentally challenged & prison remand inmates.
+We take yoga practices & philosophies to these groups in a sustainable, long-term method, empowering them over time.

-#16: Peace, Justice, and Strong Institutions: We are aimed at strengthening the partner organizations we serve by creating peace in individuals they cater to, and thereby building peace throughout the community and society.
+#16: Peace, Justice, and Strong Institutions— We strengthen the partner organizations we serve by creating peace in individuals they cater to, thereby building peace in the institution.

-#17: Partnerships for the Goals: Our Yoga Therapists act as consultants and all our programs are conducted by partnership with other grassroots organizations.
+#17: Partnerships for the Goals— Our yoga therapists act as consultants and all our programs are conducted in partnership with other grassroots organizations.